jae-jae/g-search-mcp/README.md

 ## Features

-- `g_search` - Execute Google searches with multiple keywords and return results
+- `search` - Execute Google searches with multiple keywords and return results
   - Uses Playwright browser to perform searches
   - Supports the following parameters:
     - `queries`: Array of search queries to execute (required parameter)